bekk/bekk-christmas/post/react/global-state-management-without-redux-wip.md

 However, you have obvious drawbacks with this approach.
 First of all, it doesn't scale very well.
 In our example we only had one reducer with three actions holding two states.
 A real world app would probably need several more states and actions.
 You can, of course, add all these states to the existing reducer, but that would gradually develop into a maintainability nightmare.
 A solution would be to create several reducers; one for each group of states belonging together, and then combine them into a root reducer you pass into the `StoreContext`.
 You can either make this yourself or perhaps use `combineReducers` from Redux.

 Another significant drawback is all of the tools Redux gives you out-of-the-box – such as DevTools, middlewares and large community support.
-But again, if your goal is simply just to connect all of your components and you can do without much of the fanciness of Redux, I find this solution to be quite reasonable, fast and practical.
+But again, if your goal is just to connect all of your components and you can do without much of the fanciness of Redux, I find this solution to be quite reasonable, fast and practical.

 <iframe
      src="https://codesandbox.io/embed/sleepy-fermat-m0zge?fontsize=14&hidenavigation=1&module=%2Fsrc%2Fstore.js&theme=dark"